 After goals, the scored-upon team is awarded possession anywhere along the GLE (Goal Line Extended).
-Players may be anywhere on the field for the restart as long as no player is within 5 yards of the player in possession.
+Players may be anywhere on the field for the restart provided no player is within 5 yards of the player in possession.
 Play may be restarted as soon as substitutions are completed.